minhlongvuSheridan/minhlongvuSheridan/README.md

 ###

-- **Face Recognition System With YOLO,SORT, and FaceNet**: Built an optimized facial verification app deploying **SORT tracking** to dramatically scale up the processing throughput and detection speeds of a combined **YOLO** and **FaceNet + SVM** pipeline.
+- **Face Recognition System with YOLO, SORT, and FaceNet**: Built an optimized facial verification app deploying **SORT tracking** to dramatically increase processing throughput and detection speed for a combined **YOLO** and **FaceNet + SVM** pipeline.
+- **Strike**: Building on the project above, Strike is an **AR game** that integrates multiple AI models, including YOLO-Seg, FaceNet/SVM, MediaPipe Hand Landmarks, and LSTM.
-- **Voice AI with Fine Tuning**: A Gen Z-styled voice assistant built with Whisper, TinyLlama, and Kokoro TTS, fine-tuned using QLoRA
+- **Voice AI with Fine-Tuning**: A Gen Z-styled voice assistant built with Whisper, TinyLlama, and Kokoro TTS, fine-tuned using QLoRA.

 ###